-In October 2022, Michael O. Johnson became the Company's Chairman and interim Chief Executive Officer.
-In December 2022, the "interim" designation was removed and Mr. Johnson became the Company's Chairman and Chief Executive Officer.
-The Company and the Company's wholly-owned subsidiary, Herbalife International America, Inc. ("HIAI"), entered into an employment agreement with Mr. Johnson as the Company's Chairman and Chief Executive Officer effective December 22, 2022 (the "CEO Employment Agreement").
-The CEO Employment Agreement has a term through December 31, 2023.
-The payments and benefits to which Mr. Johnson is entitled under the CEO Employment Agreement include (i) annual base salary of \$1, (ii) eligibility for an annual bonus targeted at \$1,200,000 with a maximum opportunity of

-\$2,400,000, payable in the form of Common Shares, and (iii) an equity incentive award having a grant date fair value equal to \$10,000,000, of which 50% was granted in the form of time-based restricted stock units and 50% was granted in the form of stock appreciation rights.
-Separate from his salary, Mr. Johnson also received a signing bonus of \$250,000 in the first quarter of 2023 in connection with entry into the CEO Employment Agreement.
+In December 2022, Michael O. Johnson became the Company's Chairman and Chief Executive Officer, and in connection therewith, received 346,020 time-based stock units (the "2022 CEO RSU Award") and 783,699 stock appreciation rights (the "2022 CEO SARs Award" and, together with the 2022 CEO RSU Award, the "2022 CEO Equity Awards") pursuant to the Company's 2014 Plan.
+On January 3, 2024, the Company and the Company's wholly-owned subsidiary, Herbalife International America, Inc. ("HIAI"), entered into a new employment agreement with Mr. Johnson as the Company's Chairman and Chief Executive Officer (the "CEO Employment Agreement").
+The CEO Employment Agreement has a term through December 31, 2024.
+The payments and benefits to which Mr. Johnson is entitled under the CEO Employment Agreement include (i) annual base salary of \$1,280,000, (ii) eligibility for an annual bonus targeted at \$1,920,000 (with a maximum bonus of 300% of target), and (iii) equity incentive awards having a grant date fair value equal to \$8,000,000, of which 50% was granted in the form of time-based stock units (together with the 2022 CEO RSU Award, the "CEO RSU Awards") and 50% was granted in the form of stock appreciation rights pursuant to the 2023 Plan (together with the 2022 CEO SARs Award the "CEO SARs Awards" and, together with the 2022 CEO Equity Awards and the CEO RSU Awards, the "CEO Equity Awards").
 Mr. Johnson is not entitled to separate compensation in respect of his service as a member of the Board while serving as the Chief Executive Officer.